austin-thesing/quick-web-animations/README.md

 When you run the build command or save files in development mode, minified files are automatically generated in the `dist` folder:

-- `anim.min.js` - Minified JavaScript
+- `dxd-anim.min.js` – Minified JavaScript for scroll/GSAP animations.
+- `dxd-anim.min.css` – Minified CSS for initial states of JS animations (prevents flicker/double fire).
-- `anim-states.min.css` - Minified CSS
+- `dxd-css-anim.min.css` – Minified CSS for standalone CSS-only animations.